Counting fixed points and rooted closed walks of the singular map $x \mapsto x^{x^n}$ modulo powers of a prime: Introduction

 This particular generalization was inspired by study of the map $x \mapsto g^{x^n}$ modulo $p$ for a fixed integer $g$, which has been used in a secret sharing scheme~\cite{stadler} and a group signature scheme~\cite{CS97}, among other places.
 A preliminary study of the case $n=2$ of this map was begun in~\cite{wood}, and the solutions to $g^{x^n} \equiv x^k$ modulo $p^e$ were later studied in~\cite{mann} with some conditions on $p$, $k$, and $n$.
 It is also known that the discrete logarithm problem, that is, the problem of inverting the map $x \mapsto g^{x}$ modulo $p$, can be solved more quickly if a value of $g^{x^n}$ modulo $p$ is known in addition.
 (See \cite{cheon}, for example.)
-It would be interesting to know if this also applied to the self-power map.
+It would be interesting to know if this also applies to the self-power map.
 For a general polynomial $g(x)$, we also give some results on the generalized self-power map $x \mapsto x^{g(x)}$ in the case $e=1$.
-Other results for this map, including discussions of fixed points, appear in~\cite{kurlberg_et_al}*{Thm.~10} and~\cite{CG14}*{Cor.~2}.
+Other results for this map, including discussions of fixed points, appear in~\cite{kurlberg_et_al}*{Thm.~10}, \cite{CG14}*{Cor.~2}, and~\cite{G18}*{Cor.~1}.

+Solutions to these congruences modulo $p^e$ can also be counted without using $p$-adic techniques.
+One advantage of using $p$-adic methods is that we not only count solutions but also show how the solutions modulo different values of $p^e$ relate.
+In particular, we show that almost all solutions fail to lift to arbitrarily high values of $p^e$ (or equivalently to $\Zp$).
+This is in stark contrast to the situations in~\cite{holden_robinson} and~\cite{mann}, where all solutions lift arbitrarily high.

 The primary $p$-adic techniques used in this paper are $p$-adic interpolation and lifting techniques, including Hensel's lemma and lifting singular points modulo $p$.
-Section~\ref{interpolation} provides the necessary background for these.
+Unlike the situation in~\cite{holden_robinson} and~\cite{mann}, not every solution modulo $p$ is nonsingular.
+Nonsingular solutions can be lifted uniquely to $\Zp$ using Hensel's lemma, but singular ones cannot be lifted by the lemma.
+Section~\ref{interpolation} provides the necessary background for the $p$-adic techniques.
 Section~\ref{fixed} counts the number of fixed points, that is, solutions of~\eqref{eqn:spfpn}, for both odd $p$ and $p=2$.
-Likewise, Section~\ref{sec:tc} counts the number of two-cycles, or solutions of~\eqref{eqn:sptcn}, for odd and even $p$.
+Section~\ref{sec:rw} introduces rooted closed walks and some techniques required for lifting solutions to systems of equations such as~\eqref{eqn:sprwn}.
+Section~\ref{sec:tc} uses a new form of these techniques to count the number of two-cycles, or solutions of~\eqref{eqn:sptcn}, for odd and even $p$.
 Finally, Section~\ref{future} discusses future work.